gpbl/react-day-picker/docs/start.md

+---
+sort: 1
-# Getting Started
+section: Getting Started

-DayPicker requires React 18+ and works with [date-fns](https://date-fns.org/) to format and manipulate dates.
+title: Installing DayPicker
+description: Learn how to get started with DayPicker in your React app.
+---

+# Installing DayPicker

+To install and start using DayPicker in your React app, follow these steps:

 ## 1. Install the packages